 Gliding along the waterways of the village by boat, perhaps stopping to learn more about its history at the Giethoorn Museum or having a delicious taste of local food at one of the many quaint little cafés, is a pretty idyllic way to spend an afternoon.
 It’s easy to feel as if one has stepped back in time when you travel through this picture-perfect little village but Giethoorn town is still home to many local people who are lucky enough to live such a laidback pace of life.

-Exploring Giethoorn and the beautiful Dutch countryside is a perfect way of getting out of the hustle and bustle of Amsterdam and exploring the side of this incredible country as many Dutch people do each and every day.
+Exploring Giethoorn and the beautiful Dutch countryside is a perfect way of getting out of the hustle and bustle of Amsterdam, you can find a nice and quiet Giethoorn Hotel and exploring the side of this incredible country as many Dutch people do each and every day.

 Giethoorn – Holland’s village on Canals?

 Actually, no. Giethoorn is in the province of Overijssel – one of the twelve provinces of the Netherlands.
 Exploring the Dutch countryside on We Are Amsterdam’s Giethoorn tour is the best way to see the beautiful countryside of Overijssel, Flevoland and Noord-Holland.
 Although the Netherlands is often referred to as ‘Holland’, this is just one of the country’s regions – on this tour, you can see some of the others too and get a feel for the real Netherlands.
 It’s the perfect opportunity to explore more of the country that we love and call home and get a break from the bustle of the Dutch capital, Amsterdam.